Great Places to Relax and Study…

 In addition to the British Museum, the V&A National Art Library has become a popular place for students to get down to some hard work.
 The architecture of the library – with its light and airy feel and overlooking the beautiful gardens – will undoubtedly support your work, so visit today to take inspiration and carry out your studies.

 Coffee is the fuel needed to get through difficult coursework and help conquer mountains of revision.
 Many students rely on it, therefore having somewhere which offers a quality supply of caffeine on tap, may well prove to be essential to the efficacy of your study.

 Across London, a number of coffee shops have become dedicated to supporting students in search of their coffee fix and somewhere to work.
 Establishments such as the Foxtrot and Ginger in Soho and Whitechapel, Timberyard in Covent Garden, and Friends of Ours in Hoxton are all student-friendly coffee houses that encourage work, so why not visit one of these today to experience great coffee while you study?

 Finding the perfect place to chill and study in London is vital to your success at the UKCBC.
 While staying at home is always advised for quiet time while you work, it also pays for you to get out and about and experience new surroundings to help keep your mind active and the efficiency of your work at its peak.

-For more information on finding the perfect areas in London to study, you can contact the team at the UKCBC today.
+For more information on finding the perfect areas to study in London, you can contact the team at UKCBC today.
 We’ll be happy to help guide you towards study environments that encourage effective working, and will be able to provide you with the tips and advice necessary to help get you ahead in your academic career.